Signaling Friends and Head-Faking Enemies Simultaneously: Balancing Goal Obfuscation and Goal Legibility

 \section{Plan Computation}

-In this section, we present two approaches to solve $\textsc{mo-copp}$.
-In the first approach, we formulate it as a constraint optimization problem and provide an IP encoding to solve it in $\mathcal{T}$ steps.
-In the second approach, we use a heuristic-guided forward search to achieve preset levels of obfuscation and legibility.
-The first approach provides an optimal solution by maximizing obfuscation while minimizing legibility but admits problems of limited state size, whereas the second approach provides a satisficing solution with preset levels of obfuscation and legibility but admits bigger problems.
+We now present two solution approaches.
+In the first approach, we formulate \textsc{mo-copp} as a constraint optimization problem and provide an IP encoding to solve it in $\mathcal{T}$ steps.
+The IP encoding provides an optimal solution for the given horizon by maximizing the trade-off between the amount of obfuscation and legibility.
+In the second approach, we use a heuristic-guided forward search to achieve preset levels of goal obfuscation and legibility.
+The search algorithm generates solutions that satisfy a prespecified lower bound on the amount of goal obfuscation and goal legibility.